mariochampion/gitmynotes/README.md

 Do you use Notes and can [start with GitHub](https://docs.github.com/en/get-started/start-your-journey)?
 Then also yes!

 `writing is re-writing`
 Transform your macOS Notes into a version-controlled archive on GitHub.
-Preserve your most excellent lines via versions to track the full evolution of your work.
-Use GitMyNotes to maintain a complete history of every change and trace back your ideas from current state and previous alternatives -- with every revision safely tracked and recoverable.
-Learn how to GitHub and branch and fork to explore your ideas, in trusted collabs, or on your own.
+Use GitMyNotes to preserve and maintain your most excellent lines via versioning to track the full evolution of your work.
+Learn how to GitHub using branches and forks to explore your ideas, in trusted collabs, or on your own.

 `IT team gotta keep copies`
 Concerned about a fleet of macbooks, and all the useful, non-shareable, and non-collaborative notes just one cup of coffee away from disaster?
+Use GitMyNotes on a cronjob on every Mac to keep versioned copies of valuable Notes.

 `prepared tech workers win`
 No one can predict the future.
 Losing a job or a role shouldn't mean losing your personal macOS Notes as well.
-Set up a free GitHub repo and back up the folders that hold your personal notes.
+Set up a free GitHub repo and back up the folders that hold your personal reminders, thoughts, and plans.

 ## Usage